 Marriam Rehman: Breast Cancer and 6 months pregnant

 Marriam Rehman was six months pregnant with her second child when she was diagnosed with breast cancer.
-Despite all the odds being stacked against her, she wanted to fight for her baby’s life just as she was fighting for her own.
-Your support made that fight possible.
+Despite all the odds being stacked against her, she wanted to fight for her baby’s life, just as she was fighting for her own.

-“We went from one hospital to another in Lahore only to hear time and time again that Marriam would have to have an abortion before starting treatment.”
+“We went from one hospital to another in Lahore only to hear, time and time again, that Marriam would have to have an abortion before starting treatment.”
 Mr. Rehman explains.
 “This was a decision our hearts refused to accept.
-With one last hope, we made our way to Shaukat Khanum Cancer Hospital.”
+Especially so far along in the pregnancy.
+With one last hope, we made our way to Shaukat Khanum Memorial Cancer Hospital.”

 Every year, at Shaukat Khanum Hospital, we witness so many ‘hopeless cases’ where poor cancer patients, like Marriam, beat cancer against all the odds.
-Their recovery is possible through the will of Allah (swt) and your Zakat and Sadaqah.
-She and all our patients who were able to receive free treatment thanks to your support, have a message:
+Their recovery is possible through the will of Allah (swt) and your support.
+Thank you.

 Find Out about the non-modifiable risk factors of breast cancer and what to do if they apply to you.

 Click Here to learn some simple ways to protect yourself and all the lovely ladies in your life against breast cancer.

 Find out how you can sponsor the full or partial treatment of a cancer patient like Marriam, at Shaukat Khanum Hospital.Back to Latest News